anchoranalysis/anchoranalysis.github.io/pages/user_guide/user_guide_examples_histogram.md

 ```
 $ anchor -t histogram -o ..
-Experiment histogram_2020.03.01 started writing to D:\Users\owen\Pictures\histogram_2020.03.01
+Experiment histogram_01.05.25 started writing to D:\Users\owen\Pictures\histogram_01.05.25
 Using 7 processors from: 8
-Job    2:       start   [  0 compl,   3 exec,   0 rem of   3]           jan
+Job    2:       start   [  0 compl,   3 exec,   0 rem of   3]           78
-Job    1:       start   [  0 compl,   3 exec,   0 rem of   3]           feb
+Job    1:       start   [  0 compl,   3 exec,   0 rem of   3]           13
-Job    3:       start   [  0 compl,   3 exec,   0 rem of   3]           mar
+Job    3:       start   [  0 compl,   3 exec,   0 rem of   3]           91
-Job    2:       end     [  1 compl,   2 exec,   0 rem of   3]   (1s)    jan
+Job    2:       end     [  1 compl,   2 exec,   0 rem of   3]   (1s)    78
-Job    3:       end     [  2 compl,   1 exec,   0 rem of   3]   (1s)    mar
+Job    3:       end     [  2 compl,   1 exec,   0 rem of   3]   (1s)    91
-Job    1:       end     [  3 compl,   0 exec,   0 rem of   3]   (1s)    feb
+Job    1:       end     [  3 compl,   0 exec,   0 rem of   3]   (1s)    13
-Writing 3 grouped histograms into D:\Users\owen\Pictures\histogram_2020.03.01\grouped
+Writing 3 grouped histograms into D:\Users\owen\Pictures\histogram_01.05.25\grouped
 All 3 jobs completed successfully.
-The average execution time was 1.789 ms.
+The average execution time was 1.689 ms.
-Experiment histogram_2020.03.01 completed (1s) writing to D:\Users\owen\Pictures\histogram_2020.03.01
+Experiment histogram_01.05.25 completed (1s) writing to D:\Users\owen\Pictures\histogram_01.05.25
 ```

 Note the complex output with execution details printed on incremental lines as the three inputs are executed.
 - Each time a job (for an input) `start`s or `end`s, an event line is printed, and with an updated overall status.
 - On the right-side, the name of the input is indicated - and a job's execution time at the `end`.
-- The output directory `D:\Users\owen\Pictures\histogram_2020.03.01.04.28` is printed to the console at the start of the experiment.
-It was calculated relative to the current working directory with `-o ..`
+- The output directory `D:\Users\owen\Pictures\histogram_01.05.25` is printed to the console at the start and end.
+It was calculated relative to the current working directory with `-o ..` and from the task and time.

+By default, it will never replace an existing directory.
+If unspecified, a system temporary directory is used.

 ## Outputs

 ```
-experiment_log.txt  feb_red.csv   jan_green.csv  mar_green.csv
-feb_blue.csv        grouped/      jan_red.csv    mar_red.csv
-feb_green.csv       jan_blue.csv  mar_blue.csv
+13_blue.csv   78_blue.csv   91_blue.csv   experiment_log.txt
+13_green.csv  78_green.csv  91_green.csv  grouped/
+13_red.csv    78_red.csv    91_red.csv
 ```

 Many files have been created in the output directory:

 - A histogram CSV for each channel of each image (`red`, `green`, `blue`).
 - The output seen in the console is also logged to the file system in `experiment_log.txt`.
-- Similar output for specific tasks would be saved in `feb_job_log.txt` etc. **only if an error occurs**, which it didn't.
+- Similar output for specific tasks would be saved in `91_job_log.txt` etc. **only if an error occurs**, which it didn't.
 - A subdirectory exists `grouped/` with aggregated histograms across all images.

 {% include links.html %}